Go hiking, meet devils and relax in front of a roaring fire at Cradle Mountain.

 Pretty much everything.
 Bring clothes you can layer plus a jumper or jacket, wet weather gear, sunscreen, a hat and a beanie.
 And don't be surprised if you end up wearing all these things on the same day.
 If you are planning on going walking, even a gentle stroll around Dove Lake, decent wet weather gear and warm clothes are essential.
 Conditions can change in an instant and hikers have been caught out in the past with sometimes tragic results.

 If you're going out hiking, dress for the conditions and pack your backpack for the unexpected.
 If you're hanging out at your hotel or going somewhere to enjoy a meal, dress for comfort rather than fashion.
 Cradle Mountain is a place for lovers of the great outdoors so come as you are, as long as your clothes are (reasonably) clean.

 In short, pretty much non-existent when you're out and about aside from a weak Telstra signal here and there.
 Some accommodation offers Wi-Fi access but the signal can be patchy if heavy weather moves in.

 There is virtually no mobile phone signal at Cradle Mountain aside from a weak Telstra signal here and there.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-Some of the hiking trails at Cradle Mountain are accessible but others can make walking difficult for travellers who are less mobile on foot.
-However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+Some of the hiking trails at Cradle Mountain are accessible but others can make walking difficult for travelers who are less mobile on foot.
+However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.